Joris Ivens: Return to Europe

 In 1946, commissioned to make a Dutch film about Indonesian independence, Ivens resigned in protest over what he considered ongoing imperialism; the Dutch were in his view resisting decolonization.
 Instead, Ivens filmed Indonesia Calling in secret, for which he received funding from the International Workers Order.

-For around a decade Ivens lived in Eastern Europe, working for several studios there.
+For around a decade Ivens lived in Eastern Europe, working for several studios in Czechoslovakia, Poland and East Germany.

 Having been criticized in the Netherlands, the tides were turning in the 1960s.
 In 1965, the city of Rotterdam commissioned him to make a film about the port, which was meant to be a promotional film, but Ivens got carte blanche.
 The result, the essay-film Rotterdam Europoort (1966), is not only critical of modern city planning and consumerism, but also an autobiographical tale inspired by the legend of the Flying Dutchman.
 Ivens was very happy with the result and even believed that it was his best film.

 Xuân Phượng, Joris Ivens and the filming crew of "17th Parallel Vietnam in War".

 Ivens worked on two documentary films about North Vietnam during the war; he made 17e parallèle: La guerre du peuple (17th Parallel: Vietnam in War) in 1968.
 Xuân Phượng was assigned as the interpreter and host to him and his wife while they directed the film about the effect of bombing on Vietnam.
 Phượng said that she remembered a comment by Ivens where he hoped that she would make a good life.
 This led her to turn away from her career path which was heading to be a deputy minister.
 She decided instead to become a war correspondent and in time a TV director.

 He later participated in the collective work Loin du Vietnam (Far from Vietnam).

 From 1971 to 1977, he shot How Yukong Moved the Mountains, a 763-minute documentary about the Cultural Revolution in China.

 Shortly before his death in 1989, Ivens released the last of more than 40 films: Une histoire de vent (A Tale of the Wind).

 Recognition and awards

 Ivens was awarded the Lenin Peace Prize for the year 1967.

 In 1988 he received the Golden Lion Honorary Award at the Venice Film Festival.

-He received the Order of the Netherlands Lion in January 1989.
+He received a knighthood in the Order of the Netherlands Lion in January 1989.